Fourth of July (film): Box office

 The film earned $218,722 from two theaters in its opening weekend and $16,014 in its second.

+The film was released in theaters on several cities across the country for one night only.
+Though some cities continued to show the film due to positive audience response, Fourth of July never saw a wide release in theaters.
+On the Joe Rogan Experience, Louis CK explained that most of the revenue was generated by streaming the film on CK's website.

 Critical response

-Reviews of the film have been mixed.
-On Rotten Tomatoes, the film has a 36% approval rating based on 22 reviews by critics and a 89% approval rating based on over 250 audience reviews.
-On Metacritic, the film has a score of 40 out of 100, based on reviews from eleven critics, indicating "mixed or average reviews"..
+On the review aggregator website Rotten Tomatoes, 36% of 22 critics' reviews are positive, with an average rating of 5.10/10.
+On Metacritic, the film has a score of 40 out of 100, based on reviews from eleven critics, indicating "mixed or average" reviews.

-Owen Gleiberman of Variety called Fourth of July "a millennial indie trifle".
-Glenn Kenny of The New York Times stated that the film goes too far in portraying Jeff's family as terrible people, writing, "The family dynamic here is so unrelentingly brutal that it's an actual shock to see how glib the movie is in papering it over."

 Kyle Smith of The Wall Street Journal lauded the film as "one of the best films of the year", calling it "acutely observed".

-A number of reviewers unfavorably compared the film to Tracy Letts's 2007 play August: Osage County, which is similarly about an extended rural family forced to confront its dysfunctions.
+Several reviewers unfavorably compared the film to Tracy Letts's 2007 play August: Osage County, which is similarly about an extended rural family forced to confront its dysfunctions.